caiocfs93/dvd_effect_in_circle/README.md

 # dvd_effect_in_circles
-Project created just to practice with Java and Window Builder during college studies
+Project created just to practice with Java and Window Builder while studying at FCSL faculty